v6d-io/v6d/docs/tutorials/data-processing/python-sharedmemory.rst

 .. caution::

-   Note that the semantic of the vineyard's :code:`shared_memory` is slightly different with the :code:`shared_memory` in python's multiprocessing module.
-Shared memory in vineyard cannot be mutable after been visible to other clients.
+   Please be aware that the semantics of Vineyard's :code:`shared_memory` differ slightly from those of Python's multiprocessing module's :code:`shared_memory`.
+In Vineyard, shared memory cannot be modified once it becomes visible to other clients.

 We have added a :code:`freeze` method to make such transformation happen: